choojun/choojun.github.io/wsl.md

 ~~~
 > Comment out the above line after stopping HiveServer2 to prevent HBase errors in the next round.

-11. Swicth back to shell **session 1**, and run the Hive over there.
+11. Switch back to shell **session 1**, and run the Hive over there.
 Leave the session running and DO NOT CLOSE the session after the execution of following command.
 ~~~bash
 $ cd ~/hive
 $ bin/hiveserver2
 ~~~
 > To stop the Hive, use Ctrl-C.

-12. Swicth back to shell **session 2**, and ensure an additional one service is observed using command jps, i.e. RunJar process before run Beeline shell.
+12. Switch back to shell **session 2**, and ensure an additional one service is observed using command jps, i.e. RunJar process before run Beeline shell.
 ~~~bash
       $ jps
       $ cd ~/hive